 Introduction

 The System Advisor Model (SAM) is a freely available software program developed by the National Renewable Energy Laboratory that predicts hourly energy production for renewable generators.
-Technologies represented in SAM include photovoltaics (flat-plate and concentrating), concentrating solar power (troughs, towers, linear Fresnel, dish-Stirling), solar water heating, wind, geothermal, and biomass.
+Technologies represented in SAM include photovoltaics (flat-plate and concentrating), concentrating solar power (parabolic troughs, towers, linear Fresnel, dish-Stirling), solar water heating, wind, geothermal, and biomass.
 Hourly performance models for PV, wind, geothermal, and biomass plants are relatively straightforward computationally, as a series of submodels are executed in sequence to calculate outputs given weather data inputs and system parameters.
 For concentrating solar thermal models, however, the solution techniques are not so simple.
 These systems are represented by interconnected individual components such as solar collectors, receivers, heat exchangers, piping, storage systems, and power cycles.
-Each component cannot be independently modeled because pressures, mass flow rates and temperatures at the interfaces between components must match, and energy and mass must be conserved among the piping loops and feedback systems that exist within the system design.
+Each component cannot be sequentially modeled because pressures, mass flow rates and temperatures at the interfaces between components must match, and energy and mass must be conserved among the piping loops and feedback systems that exist within the system design.
 Consequently, iterative numerical solutions are applied such that at each time step of the simulation, the system representation has “converged” to physically sensible values at each point.

 To date, SAM has utilized the general-purpose commercial TRNSYS tool for modeling concentrating solar thermal power plant systems [1].
-TRNSYS is a well-established software package that has been in development since the mid 1970s, and is written entirely in FORTRAN for the Microsoft Windows operating system.
-The software consists of a small kernel that iteratively calls individual system component models many times until the overall system has converged, as well as an extensive library of components such as building models, pumps, pipes, tanks with heaters, solar collectors, and related.
+TRNSYS is a well-established software package that has been in development since the mid 1970s, and the simulation core and engineering component code is written entirely in FORTRAN and focused at engineers doing desktop system analysis...
+The software consists of a small kernel that iteratively calls individual system component models many times until the overall system has converged, as well as an extensive library of components such as building models, HVAC Systems, geothermal heat pumps, pipes, tanks with heaters, solar collectors, PV systems, and related equipment.
 In previous version of SAM dating back to 2007, custom CSP component models have been implemented in FORTRAN in adherence to the TRNSYS conventions.
+SAM includes only the TRNSYS kernel and component models necessary for CSP modeling at this time.
 These models have proven to be reliable and capable predictors of system performance and have been extensively validated and utilized in the literature.

 The motivation to reconsider the use of TRNSYS within SAM has been driven by factors driving the need for simulating very large scenarios that may require thousands of simulations with different input parameters.
 To achieve these results in a permissible amount of time, it is highly advantageous to effectively utilize modern desktop computer processors that may have up to eight individual cores, as well as provide a software framework that can be deployed on distributing computing systems or dispatched over the internet.
-This paper focuses on the recent advancements in the simulation technology used to model the complex solar thermal systems to achieve the aforementioned goals of performance, portability, and parallelism.
+There is also a need to support the SAM Software Development Kit (SDK) which doesn’t currently allow users to access CSP technologies through the SAM engine.
+This paper focuses on the recent advancements in the technology used to model the complex solar thermal systems to achieve the aforementioned goals of performance, portability, and parallelism.
 Preliminary results from the new CSP simulation core software show excellent agreement with the accepted outputs of the TRNSYS versions, as well as significant improvements in simulation speed.

 Implementation